 Patu Hohepa speaks of "atanoho" as the continued desire of the rangatira to maintain peace and tranquillity over our land.
 The legacy for descendants as embodied in he Whakaputanga me te Tiriti is to hold fast to our mana and rangatiratanga, that is to lead our own lives in accordance with our own tikanga.

 Erima Henare describes he Whakaputanga me te Tiriti as “nga kawenata tapu” or sacred covenants - “here ki te rangi, here ki te whenua”.

-By the he Whakaputanga of 1835 the rangatira declared that these were sovereign lands, he whenua rangatira, that they were sovereign cheifs , ko matou ko nga tino rangatira, that they have authority from the land and to the land, mana i te whenua and that no other person had the authority to make and enforce laws over their lands and people.
+by the he Whakaputanga of 1835 the rangatira declared that these were sovereign lands, he whenua rangatira, that they were sovereign chiefs, ko matou ko nga tino rangatira, that they have authority from land and to land, mana i te whenua, and that no other person had the authority to make and enforce laws over their lands and people.